-Oh, and please know that most, but not all, of this information is from the book, Secrets of the Lost Mode of Prayer: The Hidden Power of Beauty, Blessings, Wisdom, and Hurt.
+Oh, and please know most but not all of this information is from the book, Secrets of the Lost Mode of Prayer: The Hidden Power of Beauty, Blessings, Wisdom, and Hurt.

 Prayer Journaling Tip #1 — Track the Types of Prayer You Use

 According to Gregg Braden, “modern prayer researchers have identified four broad categories that are believed to encompass all the many ways that we pray.”
 They are: